ethanjperez/convince/README.md

 <p align="center"><img width="40%" src="allennlp/doc/static/Learning-to-Convince-Figure.png" /></p>

-This repo contains code for training agents to find evidence in a passage for various answers to a question.
+This repo contains code for training agents to find evidence in a passage for various answers to a question (described in our [EMNLP paper](https://arxiv.org/abs/1909.05863)).
-`convince/allennlp/` contains code and instructions for training our models/agents.
+- `convince/allennlp/`: Code and instructions for training our models/agents.
-`convince/ParlAI/` contains code and instructions for running human evaluation on agent-selected evidence.
+- `convince/ParlAI/`: Code and instructions for running human evaluation on agent-selected evidence.
-You can find our EMNLP paper [here](https://arxiv.org/abs/1909.05863).

 ## Citation